-To store your starter at room temperature: Stir the starter well and discard all but 4 ounces (1/2 cup).
-Add 1 cup water and flour.
+To store your starter at room temperature: Stir the starter well and add equal parts flour and water- usually about 1 cup of each.
 Mix until smooth, and cover.
 Repeat every 12-24 hours, depending on how soon you would like to use your starter and how much starter your recipe will need.
-Remove the starter you need to bake your bread when it’s expanded and bubbly, then feed the remaining starter immediately; continue with your normal 12-24 hour schedule of feeding.
+Remove the starter you need to bake your bread when it’s expanded and bubbly, then feed the remaining starter immediately; continue with your normal 24 hour schedule of feeding.
 If only maintaining your starter you can feed as little as a tablespoon of flour and water daily to keep active.

 To store your starter in the refrigerator: Take the starter out of the fridge.
 There may be a bit of light amber or clear liquid on top (called the Hooch).
 Either drain this off, or stir it in, your choice; it’s simply a byproduct from the fermenting yeast.

-Remove all but 4 ounces (1/2 cup) starter; see “tips,” at left, for ideas on what to do with it.
+Remove all but 4 ounces (1/2 cup) starter.
 Add the flour and lukewarm water to the remaining starter.
 Mix until smooth, and cover.

 Allow the starter to rest at room temperature (about 70°F) for at least 2 hours; this gives the yeast a chance to warm up and get feeding.
 After about 2 hours, refrigerate.

 To ready your refrigerated starter for baking: Take the starter out of the fridge, discard all but 4 ounces (1/2 cup), and feed it as usual.
 Let it rest at room temperature for about 12 hours, until bubbly.
 Repeat as necessary, every 12 hours, until you notice the starter doubling or tripling in volume in 6 to 8 hours.
 That means it’s strong enough to leaven bread.